 For potatoes, the most common insect pests are Colorado potato beetles & click beetles/wireworms:

 - Wireworms & click beetles are one and the same; the wireworm is the juvenile stage of the adult click beetle.
 For some species of wireworms, it can take 5 years to become an adult click beetle!
 Wireworms feed underground on newly sprouted seeds and stems.
 Click beetles feed on pollen, nectar and other insects like aphids.

-Do not plant into soil that has recently been in sod or pasture, within the last 3-12 months for these reasons:
+Do not plant into the soil that has recently been in sod or pasture, within the last 3-12 months for these reasons:

 - Wireworms reside in sod & can ruin your crop with their feeding.
 Just wait until the grass is gone & you’ve worked the space with tillage to disrupt their life cycle.

 - Colorado potato beetles feed on potato foliage as larvae and can really do some damage on the upper parts of young potato plants.
 Sometimes they can wipe out your planting if nothing is done to control them.

 Organic control options for this issue include: